tomasoak/tomasoak/README.md

  - 💼 Geospatial Data Scientist at <a href="https://trase.earth">Trase<a/>
  - 🌱 I’m constantly learning, aka eternal apprentice
- - ⚡ Fun fact: I :heart: Maps and Hiking, not necessarily in this order
+ - ⚡ Fun fact: I :heart: Maps and Adventures, not necessarily in this order

 </div>